-For example, if the Atlanta Falcons were desperate for one particular quarterback who may not be on the board by the time they’re on the clock, they could trade their No.9 and No.40 overall picks to Denver Broncos for their No.4 overall pick.
+For example, if the Atlanta Falcons were desperate for one particular quarterback who may not be on the board by the time they're on the clock, they could trade their No.8 and No.43 overall picks to the Houston Texans for their No.3 overall pick.

-This means the Falcons stand a better chance of landing their man, while the Broncos, who may not need to draft a top-four QB, would be happy to wait a few more turns and gain an extra pick in the second round (No.40).
+This means the Falcons stand a better chance of landing their man, while the Texans, who may not need to draft a top-four QB, would be happy to wait a few more turns and gain an extra pick in the second round (No.43).